 - Derived Insights (Culmination of both behavior analysis and demographic Data).

 This is the first component in obtaining deeper insights about your customer.
 Here, the implicit data obtained from behavior analysis help companies to accurately understand each customer product interest, buying intent, needs, and communication channels.
-For deeper understanding, consumers can perform advanced segmentation techniques such as campaign triggers and micro targeting.
+For the deeper understanding, consumers can perform advanced segmentation techniques such as campaign triggers and micro-targeting.

 2. Customer Demographic Data